EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### The request data structure

-To deal with step one, let's defne a new class in `VehicleQuotes/ResourceModels/AuthenticationRequest.cs` that looks like this:
+To deal with step one, let's define a new class in `VehicleQuotes/ResourceModels/AuthenticationRequest.cs` that looks like this:

 ```csharp
 using System.ComponentModel.DataAnnotations;